declan-haojin/hexo-auto-tag/README.md

 # hexo-auto-tag

-hexo-auto-tag generates post tags automatically for your Hexo site using ChatGPT API.
+Hexo-auto-tag automates post tagging on your Hexo site using ChatGPT API.